 The site is well serviced by existing roads, having dual frontage along Banyandah Street and Village Road.
 The planning proposal facilitates minor residential development within an existing village area that is currently supported by adequate road infrastructure.
 South Durras is not currently serviced by sewer and water, so these services would need to be provided onsite.
-Consequently, subdivision of the site will not be supported until sewer and water infrastructure is available (currently projected for 2028).
+Consequently, subdivision of the site will not be supported until sewer and water infrastructure is available.